Destination and Origin Based Sales Tax

 How We Can Help

-Our TaxTools software helps retailers comply with sales tax sourcing laws, by determining the correct sales tax rates for each order as the customer completes the order on your website.
+Our TaxTools sales tax software helps retailers comply with sales tax sourcing laws, by determining the correct sales tax rates for each order as the customer completes the order on your website.
 We remove the burden of inaccurate sales tax calculations and the need for retailers to manage a database of geographic locations and applicable sales tax rates.
 Our reporting system helps retailers complete tax returns with correct information.
 Additionally, for SSTP volunteer sellers, TaxTools will help you complete returns and remit sales taxes.

 Things To Consider

 Even in the simpler origin-based states, retailers need to be aware of the expanding definitions of “nexus” (a location in a state that subjects a company to its tax laws).
 Several states have passed laws that require retailers with affiliates in those states to collect those states’ sales taxes.
 Retailers who operate an affiliate program should keep a close eye on new laws that affect their tax liabilities and responsibilities, and make sure they have a complete understanding of sales tax regulations.Last updated March 11, 2014